 The federal government made a more concerted effort to alert the public of foreign influence efforts in the months leading up to this year’s election, often in real time.
 In May, at a hearing of the US Senate Select Committee on Intelligence, officials from the Office of the Director for National Intelligence (ODNI), the Federal Bureau of Investigation (FBI), and the Cybersecurity and Infrastructure Security Agency (CISA) outlined the foreign threats they identified ahead of the election and how their respective agencies were working to counter them.
 To increase transparency about evolving foreign threats, ODNI also issued regular election security updates, including 100 days, 45 days, 30 days, and 15 days before the election.
 These assessments summarized predominant threat actors and their overarching goals and tactics.

 In the final days of voting, intelligence officials also took the unprecedented step of debunking false content about the election in real time.
 In joint statements, ODNI, FBI, and CISA flagged two videos “manufactured and amplified” by Russia that purported to show election fraud in swing states.
 The first falsely depicted ballots being destroyed in Bucks County, Pennsylvania; the second showed a Haitian immigrant claiming he would vote at least twice in Georgia for Vice President Kamala Harris.
 Both videos were also quickly and publicly debunked by local and state officials, including Georgia Secretary of State Brad Raffensperger.
 On Election Day, the FBI also announced that it had been made aware of three fake videos and doctored press releases using the Bureau’s name and insignia to promote false narratives around the election, including encouraging people to “vote remotely” because of a high terror threat.
-While the agency did not attribute them to a nation state, researchers later also attributed them to Russia.
+While the agency did not attribute them to a nation state, researchers later said they also likely came from Russian origin.

 Using the Full Arsenal of Legal Tactics to Counter Operations